Multi-Touch attribution model for Shopify: What it is and How to do it

 Step #3: marketing channels integration

-Step #4: Set up conversion goal
+Step #4: Set up conversion goals

-Setting up a conversion goal is an important step when setting up attribution analytics for Shopify ecommerce businesses.
+Setting up a conversion goal is an important step when setting up attribution analytics for Shopify e-commerce businesses.
 A conversion goal allows marketers to track the customer journey and understand how their marketing campaigns are contributing to sales or leads.
 It can also help them identify which channels, campaigns, and ad placements are most effective in driving conversions.

 Step #5: test different attribution models

 For advertisement, you can view a blended ROAS across marketing platforms, to view overall return.
-Or dive into single ad ROAS to find the best performing campaigns.
+Or dive into single ad ROAS to find the best-performing campaigns.
 The ROAS will be changed according to multiple models you select.

 Step #6: check conversion paths